Minnie1121/Just-Beat-It/README.md

 ## How to run it

    You need to "pip install pygame" first.
-   Open the GUI file and execute displayGame.py.
-Then have fun playing the game!
+   Execute displayGame.py then have fun playing the game!